rcl-ssl/docs/portal/stand-alone.md

 - HTTP-01 Challenge or
 - DNS-01 Challenge

-# Create a SSL/TLS Certificate using HTTP-01
+# Create a SSL/TLS Certificate using HTTP

 The RCL Portal uses the HTTP-01 challenge type to issue certificates for :